Neuromuscular Medicine Fellowship

 * Attendance is required.

-The Neuromuscular Medicine Fellowship's research elective is a one-to-two-month rotation located in the Landon Center on Aging located on KU Medical Center's main campus and the General Clinical Research Center (GCRC) in Fairway.
+The Neuromuscular Medicine Fellowship's research elective is a one-to-two-month rotation in the Landon Center on Aging located on KU Medical Center's main campus and the General Clinical Research Center (GCRC) in Fairway.

 Fellows are involved in designing, conducting and interpreting the results of studies with close faculty supervision.
 They also engage in research with direct longitudinal involvement throughout the year in all KU Medical Center investigator-initiated studies and other neuromuscular research studies.
 During this rotation, our fellows work in conjunction with our expert research faculty to gain knowledge in neuromuscular research trials, endpoint measures and their applications, benefits and limitations.